Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 Designated FMIs are required to provide the Bank with reasonable advance notice of any significant changes to operations, arrangements, rules, procedures or other documentation in relation to the FMI.
 When submitting a proposed change, at a minimum, the FMI is expected to provide a motivation for the change; a description of the change; and an assessment of the risk implications of the change.

-The Bank of Canada may impose an annual fee on designated FMIs to cover the administrative costs of overseeing the FMI.
+The Bank of Canada may impose an annual fee on designated FMIs to cover the administrative costs of services provided under the PCSA.
 In the event that the Bank imposes a fee, an explanation of the basis for the calculation of this fee will be provided to the FMI.

 3.3 The Bank’s Main Oversight Activities

-The Bank’s main oversight activities relate to monitoring and evaluating risk in designated FMIs to satisfy itself that systemic risk is being adequately controlled in an efficient manner.
-The Bank does this by conducting assessments of designated FMIs against internationally accepted risk-management and efficiency standards and requiring FMIs to undergo periodic audits and inspections.
+The Bank’s main oversight activities relate to monitoring and evaluating risk in designated FMIs to satisfy itself that systemic risk and payments system risk are being adequately controlled in an efficient manner.
+The Bank does this by conducting assessments of designated FMIs against the corresponding set of Bank of Canada risk management standards and requiring FMIs to undergo periodic audits and inspections.
 The Bank also regularly monitors FMIs and engages with their management.
 These are the processes generally followed by the Bank in its oversight of the domestic FMIs it has designated.
 However, not all of these monitoring activities are expected to be applied to foreign-domiciled FMIs, where the Bank conducts its oversight predominantly through co-operative oversight arrangements with the FMI’s other regulators.

-The Bank requires that all designated FMIs observe the CPSS-IOSCO Principles for FMIs and conducts regular assessments of the FMIs’ observance of these Principles.
-Full assessments are done (i) when an FMI is first designated; (ii) when new standards are implemented; and (iii) on a periodic basis (at least every two years) to ensure that FMIs continue to meet the standards.
-In addition, as part of its process to review all significant changes to FMI rules, procedures and operations, the Bank considers whether proposed changes are consistent with the relevant principles.
+The Bank requires that all designated FMIs observe its risk-control standards.
+These standards are the CPSS‐IOSCO Principles for FMIs for systemically important FMIs and the Bank of Canada risk-management standards for prominent payment systems.
+The Bank conducts regular assessments of FMIs’ observance with these standards.
+Full assessments are done (i) when an FMI is first designated; (ii) when new standards are implemented; and (iii) on a periodic basis to ensure that FMIs continue to meet the standards.
+In addition, as part of its process to review all significant changes to FMI rules, procedures and operations, the Bank considers whether proposed changes are consistent with the relevant principles and standards.
+FMIs are also required to complete periodic self-assessments against the PFMIs and the Bank of Canada’s risk-management standards.

 (ii) Periodic audits and inspections